-- deploy-alertmanager.yaml
+- alertmanager/deployment.yaml

-- deploy-grafana.yaml
+- grafana/deployment.yaml

-- deploy-prometheus.yaml
+- prometheus/deployment.yaml

 Those files should also be modified to set appropriate constraints on compute resources for the Grafana, Prometheus and/or AlertManager deployments.
-And to modify the configuration for the various storage resources (i.e. PersistentVolumeClaims) created by the Monitoring installer, the kustomize/monitoring/pvcs.yaml file can also be modified.
+And to modify the configuration for the various storage resources (i.e. PersistentVolumeClaims) created by the Monitoring installer, modify the following files: